Sleng Teng: Composition

 Davey and Wayne Smith arranged the first version of the Sleng Teng riddim, which was considerably faster than the final release.
-Smith then rehearsed a toast over the riddim, with lyrics inspired by Barrington Levy's "Under Mi Sensi" and Yellowman's "Under Me Fat Ting".
+Smith then rehearsed a toast over the riddim, with lyrics inspired by Barrington Levy's "Under Mi Sensi", a hit in '83.
 Davey and Smith brought the riddim and toast to noted producer and dub mixer King Jammy in December of 1984.
 Jammy slowed the riddim down, matched it to Smith's singing key and placed piano and clap tracks over it.

-While Jammy recalled knowing immediately that he had helped create something special once he listened to the final mix, he also said he was still completely unprepared for the response to Sleng Teng's first public performance.
-The song was unleashed as part of a now-legendary sound clash between Jammy's own sound system and the Black Scorpio at Waltham Park Road on February 23, 1985.
-Jammy won the clash by acclamation, with the audience demanding "Under Me Sleng Teng" be played over and over.
+While Jammy recalled knowing immediately that he had helped create something special once he listened to the final mix, he also said he was still completely unprepared for the response to "Sleng Teng"'s first public performance.
+The riddim featured prominently in a now-legendary sound clash between Jammy's own sound system and the Black Scorpio at Waltham Park Road on February 23, 1985.
+Jammy won the clash by acclamation, with the audience demanding "Under Mi Sleng Teng" be played over and over.
+According to Jammy, the opposing sound, Black Scorpio, had to "lock off the sound" because no one wanted to hear Scorpio anymore.
+The riddim also featured prominently in Barry G and David Rodigan's on-air radio soundclash which was broadcast on the same day by JBC in Jamaica and Capital Radio in London.
+By February 1985 it was rising in the UK reggae charts as well as spawning copy-cat versions of the riddim on other labels.

-Jammy formally released this version a week later as a single on his own label.
-Jammy also recorded a number of other artists (in addition to Wayne Smith) on this Sleng Teng backing track.
+Jammy also recorded a number of other artists (in addition to Wayne Smith) on this "Sleng Teng" backing track.
 These included Tenor Saw (with "Pumpkin Belly") and Johnny Osbourne (with "Buddy Bye").
 The Sleng Teng riddim went on to spawn nearly 500 cover versions.
 Its success is widely credited with single-handedly transitioning reggae from analog to computerized production.
-This transition to digital music production using synthesizers, drum machines and samplers follows the computerization of hip-hop music, which, like reggae, had been recorded with a band and traditional music instruments.
+This transition to digital music production using synthesizers, drum machines and samplers prefigured the computerization of hip-hop music, which, like reggae, had been recorded with a band and traditional musical instruments.
 Given the lasting consequences of the Sleng Teng riddim, the MT-40's "rock" preset has been the subject of considerable speculation.